rheaalleen/urlhaus_convert/README.md

 Upcoming:
 - Fixes & Improvments
 - Integrating parts of the API into the functionality to look up certain urls or threats

+# Feel free to request features or report bugs